istio/istio.io/_docs/tasks/telemetry/metrics-logs.md

 ---
 title: Collecting Metrics and Logs

-overview: This task shows you how to configure Istio to collect metrics and logs.
+description: This task shows you how to configure Istio to collect metrics and logs.

-order: 20
+weight: 20

-layout: docs
-type: markdown
 ---
 {% include home.html %}